 Drugs with similar names can also cause medication errors.
-According to the FDA (2011), hundreds of drug mix-ups have occurred with risperidone (Risperadal) and ropinirole (Requip).
+According to the FDA (2011), hundreds of drug mix-ups have occurred with risperidone (Risperdal) and ropinirole (Requip).
 Risperidone is an antipsychotic medication prescribed for the treatment of schizophrenia, mania, and bipolar disorder.
-Ropinirole is a dopamine agonist used to treat the symptoms of Parkinson’s disease and restless legs syndrome.
+Ropinirole is a dopamine agonist used to treat the symptoms of Parkinson’s disease and restless leg syndrome.
 Serious adverse reactions were reported, including the need for hospitalization and one death.
-The FDA has asked manufacturers of these two drugs to change the labeling and packaging of these drugs to prevent future medication errors.
+The FDA has asked manufacturers of these two drugs to change the labeling and packaging to prevent future medication errors.

 An increasing number of medical devices are also implanted in patients.
 These include cardiac pacemakers, defibrillators, and deep brain stimulation neurotransmitters to control tremors in people with Parkinson’s disease.
 Any malfunction of such devices can be serious and even life threatening.